Henry Eppes

-Henry Eppes (September 16, 1830 or 1831 – February 6, 1903) was a seven-term Republican senator in the North Carolina General Assembly between 1868 and 1900.
-He was one of about 111 African Americans to serve in North Carolina's state legislature between 1868 to 1900 and one of the few who served during and after reconstruction.
-Because of Jim Crow Laws, no African American followed Eppes in the North Carolina legislature until 1968 when civil rights were restored.
-Eppes also served as a delegate for Halifax County to North Carolina's 1868 Constitutional Convention.
+Henry Eppes (September 16, 1830 or 1831 – January 26, 1903) was an American politician and minister who was born into slavery.
+He served seven terms in the North Carolina Senate.
+He also served as a delegate for Halifax County to North Carolina's 1868 Constitutional Convention.

 Early life

-Eppes was born enslaved in Halifax County, North Carolina on September 16, 1830.
+Eppes was born enslaved in Halifax County, North Carolina on September 16, 1830 or 1831.
 Halifax County was part of North Carolina's "black belt", where the African American population outnumbered the white population.
 The county was also infamous as a "hotspot for criminal violence against former slaves."

 Eppes did not have a formal education but taught himself to read and write.
+He married Lavina Knight and had 13 children with her.
+He worked as a brick mason, plasterer, and Methodist minister.